Syncrude Mildred Lake Extension (proposed)

 The MLX project was designed to minimize operational effects on the environment and wildlife.
 A 100-metre setback from the top of the escarpment will be maintained along both the MacKay and Athabasca rivers, with available corridor and riparian areas between 600 metres to 2.5 kilometres wide.

 The primary infrastructure construction is a bridge across the MacKay River to allow heavy haulers to move oil sand to Syncrude’s existing facilities.
-The bridge design mitigates impacts on fisheries and is designed to ensure the safe movement of wildlife along the river valley.
+The bridge design mitigates impacts on fisheries and is designed to allow the safe movement of wildlife along the river valley.

 Community benefits